yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #11**:
 "The best architectures, requirements, and designs emerge from self-organizing teams."

-{% quote Self-organized doesn't mean un-organized %}
+{% quote Self-organized doesn't mean un-organized. %}

 Self-organized doesn't mean un-organized.
-This rule is often translated as a legalization of **anarchy**.
+This rule is often translated as a legalization of _anarchy_.
 We don't need any project managers, processes, discipline, rules, or policies&mdash;we've got [holacracy]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) instead!
 We also don't need a software architect&mdash;our programmers can make